 Potteries Museum Spitfire Exhibition Hall, Stoke-on-Trent

-To celebrate the fact the original designer of the iconic Spitfire aircraft was born and raised in Stoke-on-Trent, the city council is wanting to showcase the plane within a new dedicated exhibition hall, that will be built as an extension to the Potteries Museum and Art Gallery.
-The project requires the demolition of part of the cafe to create a physical link between the exhibition hall and the museum, in addition to refurbishment of the remaining café area and external landscaping of the area around the museum.
+To celebrate the fact the original designer of the iconic Spitfire aircraft was born and raised in Stoke-on-Trent, the city council wanted to showcase the plane within a new dedicated exhibition hall, built as an extension to the Potteries Museum and Art Gallery.
+The project required the demolition of part of the cafe to create a physical link between the exhibition hall and the museum, in addition to refurbishment of the remaining café area and external landscaping of the area around the museum.

-As Stoke-on-Trent City Council's multi-disciplinary construction consultant for all services, including architecture provided by an SME sub-consultant, we have developed workable designs to construct the extension on a challenging site to the south side of the museum.
-The completed building will take advantage of the site topography and make the building visible from a distance, enhanced by a design incorporating copious glazing.
-The site around the museum will benefit from landscaping and the creation of new pedestrian links between streets running alongside the museum, enhancing the aesthetic and accessibility for those walking to and around the site.
+As Stoke-on-Trent City Council's multi-disciplinary construction consultant for all services, including architecture provided by an SME sub-consultant, we developed workable designs to construct the extension on a challenging site to the south side of the museum.
+The completed building takes advantage of the site topography and makes the building visible from a distance, enhanced by a design incorporating copious glazing.
+The site around the museum benefits from landscaping and the creation of new pedestrian links between streets running alongside the museum, enhancing the aesthetic and accessibility for those walking to and around the site.

-Our team has – and continues to – coordinate a wide range of stakeholders including museum representatives.
-We have also navigated challenging site logistics and ground conditions to progress the project.
-Gas main diversion works commenced in late 2019.
+Our team coordinated a wide range of stakeholders including museum representatives.
+We also navigated challenging site logistics and ground conditions to progress the project - gas main diversion works commenced in late 2019.

-We were able to complete concept and detailed designs on time in line with Scape’s BECS Framework Performance Indicators, despite the challenge posed by a fast-track programme.
-This was enabled by fast appointment of our multi-disciplinary team, including appointment of expert tourism and leisure architect Glancy Nicholls through Perfect Circle’s well-established SME supply chain.
+We were able to complete concept and detailed designs on time in line with SCAPE’s BECS framework Performance Indicators, despite the challenge posed by a fast-track programme.
+This was enabled by fast appointment of our multi-disciplinary team, including appointment of expert tourism and leisure architect Glancy Nicholls through Perfect Circle’s well-established supply chain.